kevinjhappy/CompanyTest/README.md

 ### Prerequisites

-To start this project, you will need git and Docker installed on your machine
+To start this project, you will need Git and Docker installed on your machine

 ```
 Git : https://git-scm.com/book/fr/v1/D%C3%A9marrage-rapide-Installation-de-Git